Pkoiralap/react-d3-force-layout/README.md

             circleRadius={5} // the base circle radius
             treeView={false} // put this true to see tree view
             // treeView
-            fillType="White" // "White" (yes big W) or according to the color function />
+            fillType="white" // "white" or according to the color function />
     </div>